-Sometimes Windows update is a nightmare, especially on the business/work network.
+Sometimes the Windows update is a nightmare, especially on the business/work network.
 If you have direct internet without any proxy or WSUS servers, it is going to work without any issues most of the time.
 That is how it works on personal computers at home.
-But when there is a complicated setup with the different version of servers, multiple Internet gateways, and proxy servers, then you will face random issues with Windows updates.
-Recently I met a problem with Windows 2016 server where the Windows update stuck at 0%, did not move further.
+But when there is a complicated setup in place with the different versions of servers, multiple Internet gateways, and proxy servers, then you will face random issues with Windows update.
+Recently I had a problem with Windows 2016 server where the Windows update stuck at 0% and did not move further.

-The summary of the issue was, it would detect the available updates, but when it started downloading, it stuck at 0%.
-I doubted the Internet connectivity, but browsing the Intenet worked fine on the same server.
-After the online research, I found several solutions; finally one worked for me.
-In this post, I’m going to share what fixed my issue of Windows update stuck at 0% on Windows 2016 server.
-By the way, it is a virtual server running on Hyper-V.
+In my case, it detected the available updates, but when it started downloading, it stuck at 0%.
+I thought that something was wrong with the Internet connectivity, but the Internet browsing worked fine on the same server.
+After finding several solutions online, only one worked for me.
+In this post, I’m going to share how to fix the Windows update stuck at 0% issue on Windows 2016 server.
+By the way, it is a virtual machine running on Hyper-V.

-Let me put the solution first which worked for me after trying several steps.
+Let me add the solution first which worked for me after trying several steps.
 If this doesn’t work for you or your scenario is different, then proceed to other steps.

 1) Check the Windows Firewall Service/status

-In Windows 2016, the firewall should be on and active to make Windows update work.
-In my case, I completely disabled the Windows firewall for some other purpose.
+In Windows 2016 (or 2019/2022 servers), the Windows firewall should be on and active to make Microsoft Updates work.
+In my case, I disabled the Windows firewall for some other purpose earlier.
 So, the update stuck at 0% without any progress.

 Visit the Services under server manager, make sure that the Windows firewall service is running.

-Once I started the service, the Windows update started downloading the updates automatically.
+Once I started the service, the Windows update started downloading automatically.

-If this doesn’t fix the issue, go to next steps.
+If this step doesn’t fix the issue, go to the next steps.

 2) Check the Internet Proxy Settings

-In most of the cases, Windows update can’t download the packages via the web proxy (though it depended on the authentication and security policy of the web proxy).
+In most cases, Windows update can’t download the packages via the web proxy (though it depends on the authentication and security policy of the web proxy).

 Check and confirm that there is no proxy setup on the web browser.

-You should remove the proxy settings and have direct internet on the Windows 2016 server to get working Windows updates.
+You should remove the proxy settings and provide direct internet to Windows servers to download Windows updates.

-Even you can see the current proxy status in command prompt with below input.
+You can check the current and active proxy settings in the command prompt by the below input.

 netsh winhttp show proxy